cafaitrien/FESCRedesign/docs/readme.md

 4. Improve site accessibility, such as by adding alt tags to images and improving site contrast
 5. Embed a map into contact info so that the user can easily see where Grinter Hall is located.
 6. Improve mobile friendliness, such as by setting the viewport and making the content responsive
-7. Improve SEO optimization, such as by adding meta description information, using consistent keywords and setting a preferred domain in Google Search Console
+7. Improve SEO optimization, such as by adding meta description information, publishing a site map, using consistent keywords and setting a preferred domain in Google Search Console
-8. Optimize website to increase page loading speed, such as by eliminating render-blocking, leveraging browser caching and properly formatting and compressing images.
+8. Optimize website to increase page loading speed, such as by eliminating render-blocking, reducing page requests, leveraging browser caching and properly formatting and compressing images.
 9. Restructure data so that the user finds the information where they would expect to find it - such as all FESC research under the research banner - as well as their expertise, etc.
+10. Potentially purchase an SSL certificate for the website.

 ## Google Charts